coralproject/ask-docs/docs_dir/sponge/install.md

 ### Edit env.list

-The env.list file contains environment variables you need to set.
-Setting your environment variables tells sponge which strategy file you want to use, and which [Pillar](https://github.com/coralproject/pillar) instance you are pushing data into.
+Setting your environment variables tells Sponge which strategy file you want to use, and the URL for the [Pillar](https://github.com/coralproject/pillar) instance you are pushing data to.

 ```
 PILLAR_URL=http://192.168.99.100:8080